jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Life is a travelling to the edge of knowledge, then a leap taken.
+Knowing is not enough; we must apply.
+Willing is not enough; we must do.
-- Laurence J. Peter
+- Johann Wolfgang von Goethe

-Updated on: [11/1/2022]
+Updated on: [11/2/2022]
 <!-- #quoteEnd -->
 </pre>